BRANDEFENSE BRANDEFENSE

 2009 – Operation Troy

-This attack utilized the Mydoom and Dozer malwares to launch a large-scale, but quite unsophisticated, DDoS attack against US and South Korean websites.
+This attack utilized the Mydoom and Dozer malware to launch a large-scale, but quite unsophisticated, DDoS attack against US and South Korean websites.
 The volley of attacks struck about three dozen websites and placed the text “Memory of Independence Day” in the master boot record (MBR).

 2014 – Sony Breach

+The Lazarus Group attacks culminated on November 24, 2014.
+On that day, a Reddit post appeared stating that Sony Pictures had been hacked via unknown means; the perpetrators identified themselves as the “Guardians of Peace.”
 Large amounts of data were stolen and slowly leaked in the days following the attack.
 An interview with someone claiming to be part of the group stated that they had been stealing Sony’s data for over a year.
-The hackers were able to access previously unreleased films, emails, and the personal informations about 4,000 employees.
+The hackers were able to access previously unreleased films, emails, and personal information about 4,000 employees.

 2016 – Bangladesh Bank Heist

-Bangladesh Bank cyber heist, was a theft that took place in February 2016.
+Bangladesh Bank cyber heist was a theft that took place in February 2016.
 Thirty-five fraudulent instructions were issued by security hackers via the SWIFT network to illegally transfer nearly $1B from the Federal Reserve Bank of New York account belonging to Bangladesh Bank.
-Five of the thirty-five fraudulent instructions were successful in transferring $101M with $20M traced to Sri Lanka and $81M to Philippines.
+Five of the thirty-five fraudulent instructions were successful in transferring $101M, with $20M traced to Sri Lanka and $81M to the Philippines.
 The Federal Reserve Bank of New York blocked the remaining thirty transactions, amounting to $850M, due to suspicions raised by a misspelled instruction.
 Cybersecurity experts claimed that the North Korea-based Lazarus Group was behind the attack.

 2017 – WannaCry Ransomware Attack

-The WannaCry attack was a massive ransomware cyber attack that hit institutions across the globe ranging all the way from the NHS in Britain, to Boeing, and even to Universities in China on the 12th of May, 2017.
+The WannaCry attack was a massive ransomware cyber attack that hit institutions across the globe ranging all the way from the NHS in Britain to Boeing and even to Universities in China on the 12th of May, 2017.

 The attack lasted 7 hours and 19 minutes.
 Europol estimates it affected nearly 200,000 computers in 150 countries, primarily affecting Russia, India, Ukraine, and Taiwan.
 This was one of the first attacks to spread via a cryptoworm.